andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 It's a city whose identity I think can be described as *casually modern*.

-<p class="article-sub-subheader">V&aring;lerenga</p>
+<h4 class="article-subheader">V&aring;lerenga</h4>
-On Constitution Day Eve Sondre has a day of sporting lined up for me.
+On Constitution Day Eve Sondre has lined up a day of sporting for me.
 The beloved hometown soccer squad V&aring;lerenga is hosting the lads from Hamarkameratene (Hamar Comrades).
 Often abbreviated HamKam, the Comrades hail from Hamar, a town 80 miles to the north of Oslo on lake Mj&oslash;sa,